muratk5n/thirdwave/en/README.md

 better numbers at dogfighting, but, interesting ..
 Smoke coming out of a fire, or just smoke.. as in somebody's blowing it

-TDB: "Air Force Admits: Our New Stealth Fighter Can’t Fight..
+TDB: "[2015] Air Force Admits: Our New Stealth Fighter Can’t Fight..
 The F-35 Joint Strike Fighter is supposed to replace almost 90 percent of America’s tactical aviation fleet.
 Too bad it ‘wasn’t optimized for dogfighting,’ according to the Air Force"

 ---